How To Use Tailwind Communities Absolutely Free

 - Click Pin Now.

 Voila!
-Your Pin has now been published to Pinterest… AND to your Tribes – yippee!
+Your Pin has now been published to Pinterest… AND to your Tailwind Communities – yippee!

-How to reciprocate sharing other Tribe members pins for free
+How to reciprocate sharing other Community members pins for free

-Now that you’ve figured out how to still Pin your Pins to your Tribes for free, you’ll want to continue to reciprocate sharing other Tribe members’ Pins.
+Now that you’ve figured out how to still Pin your Pins to your Communities for free, you’ll want to continue to reciprocate sharing other Tailwind Community members’ Pins.

 Reciprocating manually is super easy!

-- Head to your Tribes and find pins that you love and want to share with your audience.
+- Head to your Communities and find pins that you love and want to share with your audience.

 - Add the Boards that you want to share to, as you normally would, and click Add to Queue.